gertyclone/wdk-starter-react-native/NOTES.md

 // Build for android debug
 npm run android:debug

-// Build for android release
-npm run android:release
+// Build for android release (do this first to make sure the bundler cache is ready?) npm run android:release

 // Adjusted to use local pear-wrk-wdk package